ragardner/tktrees/DOCUMENTATION.md

 - .json Javascript object notation where the full table is under the key 'records'
 - .csv/.tsv (comma or tab delimited)

-The following six data formats are supported for loading:
+The following data formats are supported for loading:

 | Data Structure                    | Header Requirement   | Details Requirement |
 |-----------------------------------|----------------------|---------------------|